GrupoCybersegurancaVirtus/pyruleanalyzer/docs/tutorials/examples/ddos.rst

 Using the model
 ---------------

 To use the refined model to classify new entries we can use the `classify` method with the `final` parameter set to `True`, this will force the :ref:`RuleClassifier<rule_classifier>` instance we just trained to use the rule set generated after pruning.
-You must name your features as “v{column}” where `column` is the column index in the csv.
+If your dataset didn't include a header row you must name your features as “v{column}” where `column` is the column index in the csv.

 .. code-block:: python

     # Replace with actual values of your dataset
-    sample = {"v1": 1, "v2": 23, "v3": 34, ..., "vn": 654}
+    sample = {"Flow ID": "172.16.0.5-192.168.50.4-35468-49856-17", " Source IP": "172.16.0.5", ..., " Inbound": 1}

+    encoded_sample = feature_encoder.transform(sample)

-    predicted_class, votes, probabilities = classifier.classify(sample, final=True)
+    predicted_class, votes, probabilities = classifier.classify(encoded_sample, final=True)

+    actual_class = label_encoder.inverse_transform(predicted_class)